Optimizing Floors in First Price Auctions: an Empirical Study of Yahoo Advertising

-In the first summand of Equation~\ref{eq::erev}, the expression within brackets captures the expected revenue coming from DSP $i$.
+In the first summand in the right hand side of Equation~\ref{eq::erev}, the expression denoted as $eRev_{DSP_i}$ captures the expected revenue coming from DSP $i$ conditional on participating in the auction ($k_i=1$), and given the set of competing participants ($k_j\in \{0,1\}\; \forall j\neq i$).
 To win the auction, DSP $i$'s bid ($b_i$) must be both greater than the submitted competing bids and higher than the assigned floor $\rho_i$.
-Conditional on bid $b_i$, DSP $i$ wins with probability $\prod_{j\neq i}F_j^{k_j}(b_i|\rho_j,X)$.
+Conditional on bid $b_i$, DSP $i$ wins against the rest of bidders with probability $\prod_{j\neq i}F_j^{k_j}(b_i|\rho_j)$.
 Floors are computed before the auction takes place.
 So, ex-ante, $b_i$ is unknown to the exchange.
-However, we can use historical data to estimate the bidding distribution $F_i(\cdot)$, and compute the expected revenue coming from bidder $i$ over the interval $[\rho,\infty]$.
-The total expected return from the internal auction ($eRev_{YahooX}(\cdot)$) is the sum of returns coming from each of the potential bidders in $I$.
+That is why we compute the expected bid of DSP $i$ using the bid distribution $F_i(\cdot)$ over the interval $[\rho_i,\infty]$.
+The total expected return from the internal auction ($eRev_{Y}(\cdot)$) is the sum of returns coming from each of the potential bidders in $\mathcal{I}$.

-The second summand in Equation~\ref{eq::erev} captures the expected revenue from Google ADX when $YahooX$ does not have a winner when conducting the auction.
-This happens when all participant DSPs submit a bid below the floor $\rho$ with probability $\int_{G_k} \prod_{i\in I}F_i^{k_i}(\rho_i|\rho_i,X)dG_k$.
+The second summand in the right hand side of Equation~\ref{eq::erev} captures the expected revenue from the outside option when \textit{Exchange Y} does not have a winner when conducting the auction.
+This happens when all participant DSPs submit a bid below their corresponding floor, and with probability $\int \prod_{i\in \mathcal{I}}F_i^{k_i}(\rho_i|\rho_i)dG_k$.

-Contractual agreements with DSPs impacted the model choice.
-As mentioned earlier, Yahoo is not allowed to use intraday bid data to set floors.
-As a result, we cannot use online feedback algorithms to adjust floors during the day.
+As we will note in detail in the model's implementation section, before finding the floors that maximize the expected publisher's revenue (solving Equation~\ref{eq::erevmax}), we need estimates for bids and participation distributions ($F_i()$ and $G_k$ respectively).
+We assume that these distributions follow a parametric form, and we rely on an experimental bucket with randomized floors to obtain estimates of the parameters that characterize the distributions.